 9) Submission of a project represents permission from the entrant, the owner, and photographer to publish the project.

-10) Projects that have won an AIA San Antonio Design Excellence Award in prior years are not eligible.
-Projects that have previously been recognized with the Mayor’s Choice Award or a Community Impact Award are eligible to resubmit.
+11) Projects that have previously been recognized with solely the Mayor’s Choice Award or Community Impact Award are eligible to resubmit.

-11) Completed projects that have won an Unbuilt Award are eligible to submit as a Built Project.
+12) Completed projects that have won an Unbuilt Award are eligible to submit as a Built Project.

 Submission Requirements

 All project entries will be reviewed by the jury online via the Submittable platform.
-All submissions must include all the following:
+All submissions must include the following:

 1) Completed Submittable Entry Form—all required fields must be completed.
 All submissions are final and may not be edited or changed, no exceptions.

 2) Common App Document—this form highlights project strategies that address the AIA Framework for Design Excellence in a concise, standardized format for juror consideration.
-CLICK THIS LINK TO DOWNLOAD THE CURRENT COMMON APP

-d) Note: the 2023 common app form has been updated.
-Do not reuse the 2022 form.
+c) Note: the 2025 common app form has been updated.
+Do not reuse the 2024 form.

-e) Please submit the Common App form as an Excel file to ensure legibility.
+d) Please submit the Common App form as an Excel file to ensure legibility.

 3) Jury PDF—submit a PDF that thoroughly presents the project to the Jury.
 It should be concise and of high graphic quality.
 Requirements include:

-b) File size to not exceed 20 MB
+b) File size not to exceed 20 MB

-c) Filename: “Jury23ProjectName.pdf”
+c) Filename: “Jury25ProjectName.pdf”

 d) All submissions shall include a Title Page including ALL the following: